 Sleep apnea is one of the most generally occurring sleep disorders that affect both adults and children alike.
 The condition is characterized by creating brief pauses in the patient's breathing pattern or the complete inability to breathe while they are asleep.
 In severe cases, sleep apnea can even cause the patient to wake up in the middle of their sleep gasping for air due to an inability to breathe.
 The partial or complete blockage of the airway by the tissues of the throat often leads to this condition.

 If you are someone with sleep apnea, a dentist can help you with the various treatment options.
-One of the simplest and easiest ways to treat sleep apnea is by keeping the airway open during sleep using some oral appliances and making some changes to the routine lifestyle.
+One of the easiest ways to treat sleep apnea is by keeping the airway open during sleep using some oral appliances and making some changes to the routine lifestyle.

 As per the studies conducted by National Center for Biotechnology Information, approximately 2-9% of adults are affected by OSA, while sleep-related bruxism may affect around 15% of adolescents, 8% of middle-aged adults, and 3% of older adults.

 In addition, it was found that a large number of people have both OSA and sleep-related bruxism together.
-One primary risk factor that is associated with sleep-related bruxism is OSA, though it's still not proved whether there is any causation or only correlation between the two.
+One primary risk factor associated with sleep-related bruxism is OSA, though it's still not proved whether there is any causation or only correlation between the two.
 It has been identified that many people with OSA were also prone to teeth grinding at night.

 Have any doubts about the relationship between sleep apnea and teeth grinding or how to treat the conditions?
 Call us at (407) 330-3601 or schedule an appointment online to talk to the experts at Dental Spa, Sanford, FL.